tanmay-pathak/telegram-whisper-bot/README.md

 `USERNAMES` = Usernames and/or UserIDs that are allowed to use this bot in an array format.
 Example: `['@ExampleUser1', '@ExampleUser2', 12345678]`

-`OPENAI_API_KEY` = OpenAI's API key to use Whisper to convert speech to text and process transcript with `gpt-3.5-turbo` model.
+`OPENAI_API_KEY` = OpenAI's API key to use Whisper to convert speech to text and process transcripts.

+`OPENAI_MODEL` = OpenAI model to use for processing transcripts.

 ## Run by building an image locally